HughKeenan/project-game/DEPLOYMENT.md

     python
     import os

-      os.environ['SECRET_KEY'] = 'Add a secret key'
+      os.environ['SECRET_KEY'] = 'Choose your secret key'
-      os.environ['DATABASE_URL'] = 'will be used to connect to the database' os.environ['DEBUG'] = 'True'
+      os.environ['DATABASE_URL'] = 'URL to connect to the database' os.environ['DEBUG'] = 'True'
     ```

-+ During development DEBUG is set to True, but must be changed to False before final deployment
++ During development DEBUG is set to True, but must be changed to False before final deployment.

+4. Create your database using https://dbs.ci-dbs.net/

++ You will receive a database key in an email after creating this.
+Post this to your env.py file

-4. To make migrations on updates to models, run the following in the terminal
+5. To make migrations on updates to models, run the following in the terminal
     ```
         python3 manage.py makemigrations
         python3 manage.py migrate
     ```

-5. Create a superuser to access the admin environment.
+6. Create a superuser to access the admin environment.
     ```
         python3 manage.py createsuperuser
     ```
 + Enter the requested information (username, email and password).

-6. Run the app with the following command in the terminal:
+7. Run the app with the following command in the terminal:
     ```
         python3 manage.py runserver
     ```

-7. Open the provided link in browser to see your app.
+8. Open the provided link in browser to see your app.

 To access the admin environment: